ome/omero-figure/_posts/2015-10-12-omero-figure-demo-app-how-it-works.markdown

   </div>
 </div>

-However, OMERO.figure doesn't **have** to get data from it's own "host" OMERO server.
+However, OMERO.figure doesn't **have** to get data from its own "host" OMERO server.
 It can get data from any OMERO server that is available on the internet.

 <div class="panel panel-default">